 - Tax Benefits – similar to a 401(k) there are tax benefits to stashing your money in an IRA and mutual fund.
 Traditional IRA accounts provide immediate tax benefits in the year you open up the account.
-Roth IRA accounts are taxed in the year the allocation is made, but your earnings are not taxed when they are withdrawn.
+Roth IRA accounts are taxed in the year the investment is made.
+And not taxed when funds are withdrawn.

-IRA accounts can be opened at banks and brokerage firms and they are a great way to start investing in mutual funds.
-Most brokerage firms will allow you to open an IRA account and invest in a mutual fund for as little as $1000.
+IRA accounts can be opened at banks and brokerage firms and are a great way to start investing in mutual funds.
+Because most brokerage firms will allow you to open an IRA account and invest in a mutual fund for as little as $1000.
 Subsequent investments can then be made in increments as small as $100.

 The good news is there are literally thousands of mutual funds to invest in.
 The bad news is there are literally thousands of mutual funds to invest in.

 However, if you’re just starting out don’t get overwhelmed with the number of different mutual funds.
-Start by understanding how to initially evaluate a fund (sometimes called a mutual fund screening) and take the first step to understanding the basics.
-Here are five steps I recommend to get started.
+Start by understanding how to initially evaluate a fund (sometimes called a mutual fund screening) and take the first step to understand the basics.

 - Locate a bank or choose a brokerage firm you think you may want to start working with that provides mutual funds – Fidelity, T. Rowe Price, Vanguard – whoever.